deepakshrma/deno_util/README.md

 # DENO UTIL

-A util module for Deno language.
+A util module for `Deno language`.
+Supporting logger and password prompt.

 ## How to use

+All examples can be found in [examples](/examples/)

 ### logger.ts